-Delegated is available to approved lenders.
+Delegated is available to approved credit unions.
 Our delegated option allows reporting of loan data only to Arch MI for mortgage insurance applications.
-With delegated, Arch MI issues an MI commitment and certificate based on the lender's representation that the loan meets Arch MI's underwriting requirements.
-As part of this option, the lender is responsible for errors and omissions that could otherwise be discovered with a non-delegated submission.
+With delegated, Arch MI issues an MI commitment and certificate based on the credit union's representation that the loan meets Arch MI's underwriting requirements.
+As part of this option, the credit union is responsible for errors and omissions that could otherwise be discovered with a non-delegated submission.